Annual Practising Certificates (APC)

 For new graduates from a New Zealand accredited programme, you're “deemed” to be competent if applying for your first APC within a year of graduation.

-APC Cycle
+APC cycle

 Demographic data